How to Measure Shared Fault in a Car Accident

 Because there is no set formula for fixing blame, you should have an attorney at your side during these negotiations.
 We can review the reports and documents and see where your fault can be lessened and where the other driver’s fault is greater.

-If you have been injured due to someone else’s negligence, you should get legal assistance before you speak with any insurance companies or their attorneys.
+If you have been injured due to someone else’s negligence, you should get legal assistance before you speak with insurance companies or their attorneys.
 Let our legal team guide you through the process.
-Call the Augusta car accident attorneys of Chris Hudson Law Group at 706-863-6600 for a confidential consultation about your case.
+They have the experience required to get the results you are looking for.
+See what some of our many satisfied clients have to say about the service we provide.